vaishnavivignesh/WordCounter/README.md

 # WordCounter
-Library to add and count word
+Library to add and count

+This library accept multiple strings in both list and string format(separated by spaces).